gerardlke/Project-Onion/README.md

 Project Onion processes uploaded notes, extracts key concepts, generates semantic embeddings, and visualizes them within an explorable semantic space.
 The platform enables students to discover conceptual relationships between topics, navigate their knowledge base via an interactive interface, and identify potential knowledge gaps.

+## User Flow

+1. Register an account and sign in.
+2. Create one or more topics to organise your study materials.
+3. Upload documents to a topic.
+The platform extracts concepts, generates embeddings, and maps relationships automatically in the background.
+4. Navigate to the universe to explore your concepts as an interactive 3D star map, where proximity reflects semantic similarity and edges represent classified relationships between concepts.
+5. Click any concept node or relationship edge to inspect its detail.
+6. Use the AI chat assistant to ask questions about your uploaded concepts and receive answers grounded in your own study materials.

 ## Architecture Overview

 The system utilizes a modular, full-stack architecture comprised of: